jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 ## The new XSRT frame

 The ID3v2 standard allows experimental frames.
-The XSRT frame is such an experimental frame, invented for multimedia MP3 files.
+The XSRT frame is such an experimental frame.
+It was invented within of this project.
 It presents way for showing text, synchronized with the audio by timestamps.

 An XSRT frame has a structure similar to the USLT frame, but contains subtitle text in the SubRip format (6).
 So, audiosynchron subtitle text can be displayed.
 Additionally, some HTML like tags are allowed.
 These tags are allowed by the SRT standard and subsequently are allowed in the XSRT frame too.
 It is &lt;b&gt;...&lt;/b&gt;, &lt;i&gt;...&lt;/i&gt;, &lt;u&gt;...&lt;/u&gt;, &lt;font color="color name"&gt;...&lt;/font&gt;.